Universal Correlations in Local Measurements Directly Probe Effective Diffusivity: Theory

-where $\langle\mathbf{r}|\equiv\int d \mathbf{u} \langle\mathbf{y}|$, $\partial_i \equiv\partial_{r_i}$ and $D_{ij}$ is the effective macroscopic diffusivity tensor.
-Without loss of generality, the latter is taken to be isotropic, i.e. $D_{ij}=D\delta_{ij}$ where $\delta_{ij}$ is the Kronecker delta.
-The general anisotropic case can be mapped to the isotropic one by diagonalization and rescaling of the principal axes.
-Equation~\eqref{eq:Mdiff} implies that, in the limit $L\rightarrow\infty$, the lowest excited states are diffusive modes, whose spatial contribution to the spectral gap vanishes in this limit~\footnote{Any bound states maintain a finite gap as $L\rightarrow\infty$}.
-These states satisfy the standard plane-wave scattering form~\cite{Griffiths2018}
+where $\langle\mathbf{r}|\equiv\int d \mathbf{u} \langle\mathbf{y}|$ projects onto the spatial component, $\partial_i \equiv\partial_{r_i}$ and $D_{ij}$ is the effective macroscopic diffusivity tensor.
+Without loss of generality, the latter is taken to be isotropic, i.e. $D_{ij}=\Deff\delta_{ij}$ where $\delta_{ij}$ is the Kronecker delta.
+The general anisotropic case can be mapped to the isotropic one by diagonalization and rescaling of the principal axes, yielding $\Deff=(\det D_{ij})^{1/d}$.
+Equation~\eqref{eq:Mdiff} implies that, in the limit $L\rightarrow\infty$, the lowest excited states are diffusive modes, whose spatial projections have vanishing spectral gaps~\footnote{Any bound states maintain a finite gap as $L\rightarrow\infty$}.
+Since the system is inhomogeneous in the vicinity of the probe at $\br=0$, the diffusive modes are given by the standard plane-wave scattering form~\cite{Griffiths2018}